BIIFSweden/EpithelialNetworkAnalysis/README.md

 * Segmentation of the epithelium;
 * Calculation of the epithelium height based on Euclidean distance transform (EDT);
 * Segmentation of the neuriteness network for each fluorescent marker;
-* Quantification the segmented neuriteness;
+* Quantification of the segmented neuriteness;
 * Calculation of the distance between the segmented fluorescent marker to the apical and basal layers;
 * Segmentation and quantification of the intact net;